da-luce/ece4760_final_project/webpage/index.md

 The logical structure of this project consisted of the development of a few key components, namely the mechanical assembly of the ToF structure, software and hardware logic for interfacing with the sensor and stepper motor, development of the user experience, and graphics for visualizing sensor data/measurements.

 Initially software logic for interfacing with the stepper motor via PIO state machines and with the ToF sensor were developed.
-Using the list of MACROs and functions provided in ECE4760's motor_library.h file, the direction and pace of the motor was continuously updated via an interrupt service routine.
+Using the list of macros and functions provided in ECE4760's `motor_library.h` file, the direction and pace of the motor was continuously updated via an interrupt service routine.
 Because the interrupt handler was called after the stepper motor executed a command, it was also a suitable function for processing the distance measurements produced by the ToF sensor.

-Extraction of ToF sensor measurements on the VL53L5CX was achieved by adapting Arduino libraries for the sensor.
-These libraries allowed for the extraction of distance and signal strength measurements.
-Originally, an attempt was made to adapt the relevant functions of the libraries to make them compatible with the RP2040.
-Ideally, only the I2C Read and Write functions in the library would have had to be modified to allow for compatibility of all other Arduino functions with the Pico.
-However, it was determined that the call-stack of the relevant Arduino functions were too complex and the process of modifying the relevant functions would be too laborious.
+Extraction of ToF sensor measurements on the VL53L4CX was achieved by adapting open-source Arduino libraries for the sensor.
+These libraries allowed for distance and signal strength measurements.
+Originally, an attempt was made to adapt the relevant functions of the libraries to make them compatible with the RP2040-–-ideally, only the I2C Read and Write functions would have had to be modified to ensure compatibility of all other functions with the Pico.
+After further analysis of the library, it was determined that the call-stack of the relevant Arduino functions for our ToF sensor project was too complex.
 A superior solution included the integration of an Arduino DUE into our hardware setup.
 Measurements from the ToF sensor were ultimately extracted by the Arduino DUE and transported to the RP2040 via UART communication protocol.

-These two software components formed a strong base for the PicoScope.
+These two software components formed a strong foundation for PicoScope.
 The pin-out diagram of the sensor below illustrates the hardware interface (SCL and SDA) that allows for the I2C communication with the Arduino DUE [@charbon_spad]:

 ![Time-of-Flight (ToF) Sensor](tof_sensor.png)

-Additionally, the mechanical structure of the PicoScope was constructed to achieve accurate and stable measurements.
-A coupler was connected to a stepper motor, and an 8mm shaft connected the coupler to a mount for the ToF sensor - this structure rotated the ToF sensor to complete 2-D scans of the surrounding terrain.
+Additionally, the mechanical structure of PicoScope was constructed to achieve accurate and stable measurements.
+A coupler was connected to a stepper motor, and an 8mm shaft connected the coupler to a mount for the ToF sensor---this structure rotated the ToF sensor to complete 2D scans of the surrounding terrain.
 Additionally, a lego structure housed the system providing extra stability.

 Moreover, an optical interrupter was integrated into the mechanical design to act as a reference point for the sensor's angle.
 The angles of all distance and signal rate measurements were reported relative to this reference point.
 Below are images of the mechanical assembly: